-Each employee of the PSI is responsible for ensuring that any changes to their interests are notified to the Human Resources Team.
-A Register of Interests declared by PSI employees, is maintained by the Head of Corporate Governance and Programme Delivery
+Each employee of the PSI is responsible for ensuring that any changes to their interests are notified to the Human Resources Unit.

 9.6 Gifts and Hospitality

 The PSI maintains a Register of Gifts for its staff and office holders.
 The purpose of the register is to enable members of Council and Committees, and PSI employees to make a declaration of any gifts or hospitality that could or could be thought to adversely influence the performance of their duties.